DanielaSfregola/twitter4s-demo/README.md

 # twitter4s-demo
-Examples on how to use [twitter4s](https://github.com/DanielaSfregola/twitter4s).
+Examples on how to use [twitter4s](https://github.com/DanielaSfregola/twitter4s) library.

 Usage
 -----